-Maintaining a regular exercise plan can provide relief for many of the symptoms of stress at work
+Taking time out of your day for a walk or exercise can provide relief for many of the symptoms of stress at work

-Exercise can enhance our mood, increase energy levels, give us goals to focus on, improve motivation, challenge us and help us sleep better.
+Exercise can enhance your mood, increase energy levels, give us goals to focus on, improve motivation, challenge us and help us sleep better.

 Exercise allows our muscles to move, it encourages blood flow and gets us breathing a lot deeper.